On Motion Blur and Deblurring in Visual Place Recognition: Blurry Places Benchmark

+Here, $\hat{\tau}$ approximates the shutter time $\tau$ of the blur model described by \eq{eq:image_formation}.
+The higher the video frame rate, $V_{fps}$, the finer the control on the blur level, as $L$ can vary in a wider range within the same exposure time.
+For example, consider two videos: one collected at 240 fps and the other at 30 fps at the same speed.
+With $L=2$, the 240 fps video results in a 120 fps blurred dataset, while the 30 fps video only achieves a 15 fps blurred dataset with significantly higher exposure time.
+Alternatively, using the exposure time $\hat{\tau}$ as a reference, the same blur can be applied to videos at different $V_{fps}$.
+For example, the blurring corresponding to $\hat{\tau} = 0.5$s requires $L = 120$ and $L = 15$ for the 240 and 30 fps videos, respectively.
+Furthermore, a higher frame rate enhances motion continuity at the same speed, producing a more realistic motion blur through averaging.
+Driven by this consideration, the raw data to build the proposed dataset are videos captured with a GoPro 11 black at the highest possible frame rate of 240 fps.
 The benchmark is organized in datasets.
-A dataset includes several sets of images captures along the same route at different times, so it is always possible to use one as a reference (previously visited locations) and the other as a query (a second travel through the route).
-The traverses are generally different due to driving trajectories, causing lateral shifts, weather, illumination, seasons, and dynamic elements like pedestrians, appearing only in one of the traverses.
+A dataset includes several sets of images captured along the same route at different times, so it is always possible to use one as a reference (previously visited locations) and the other as a query (a second traverse through the route).
+The traverses are generally different due to driving trajectories causing lateral shifts, weather, illumination, seasons, and dynamic elements like pedestrians, appearing only in one of the traverses.
 These appearance changes are used jointly with motion blur to set up different testing scenarios.
 Specifically, the proposed benchmarks include \nTr{} traverses captured along the three outdoor routes in urban and country-side environments.
 These are named as the small towns where they are recorded: \luzzara{} (\luz{}), \guastalla{} (\gua{}) and \casoni{} (\cas{}), in Italy.
 The recording list is shown in \tab{tab:record-list}, indicating the environmental conditions during the recording, the duration of the video, and the number of sharp frames it contains.

 Every video in \tab{tab:record-list} was processed with the method described by \eq{eq:image_formation_syntetic} using the following \nBLl{} values of $L$: